 Show how capable you are

-Provide an overview of how you have developed as a student and how your skills and unique personal qualities will enable you to thrive at university.
 Your personal statement needs to convince universities that you have the study skills to motivate yourself and work hard.
 Give relevant examples of how you have developed your independent learning skills and what motivates you.

 Don’t use unsupported clichés

-It’s a good idea to try and stay away from clichés as a rule, but if you do think that one will work in your favour make sure it’s supported.
+It’s a good idea to try to stay away from clichés as a rule, but if you do think that one will work in your favour make sure it’s supported.
 If it is the truth that you have wanted to study something from a young age then you may want to include this kind of statement.